Toward automatic generation of control structures for process flow diagrams with large language models: Background

 Attention, being an important core component of the transformer architecture, enables the model to efficiently capture the meaning of a token depending on the context present in the sequence.
 During model training, the weights of query, key, and value matrices are adjusted to learn the bidirectional context of words in a sequence.
 These matrices are used to compute a query~\textbf{q}, key~\textbf{k}, and value~\textbf{v} vector from the input embedding.
 The resulting vectors are packed to query~$Q$, key~$K$, and value~$V$ matrices to efficiently compute the scaled dot-product attention.
 The implementation of the scaled dot-product attention in the transformer architecture includes a scaling factor~$d_k$ corresponding to the layer size:

 To allow the model to learn different representations of a single word, multi-head attention is introduced.
 For this purpose, the queries, keys, and values are linearly projected to different dimensions and processed in parallel by multiple attention heads, which are thereafter concatenated.
+Thus, multi-head attention enables the model model to learn multiple relations of a word within a sentence.

 The attention mechanisms are not able to cover any positional information due to the absence of recurrence or convolutions in the transformer architecture.
 Therefore, a positional encoding, utilizing sine and cosine functions, is added to the input and output embedding to provide information about the position in the sequence.